Bylaw Enforcement Division

 Mission, BC V2V 3X1

-If there is a contravention of District bylaws, a bylaw enforcement officer will work with the person responsible to remedy the situation.
+If there is a contravention of City bylaws, a bylaw enforcement officer will work with the person responsible to remedy the situation.

 The Bylaw Enforcement Officer investigating a complaint will update the complainant as soon as practical on the status of the complaint and the action that is intended to be taken.
 In all cases, the bylaw officer will contact the complainant prior to closing the file.

-The District appreciates your patience in bylaw enforcement matters.
+The City appreciates your patience in bylaw enforcement matters.

 Complaints involving barking dogs or roaming dogs are addressed by the Fraser Valley Regional District’s (FVRD) Community Animal Response & Education (CARE) Centre.